 Though public sentiment had been against the boycott, George Pullman was roundly criticized for the policies that led to the strike and his refusal to enter into arbitration with his workers.
 The situation for those in Pullman remained dire, and while little effort was made to evict residents or collect rent in arrears, destitution was widespread.
 However, in his testimony before the investigative commission, George Pullman defended his model town and his decisions, though they had led to a strike that ultimately damaged the company and the strikers and tarnished his image irreparably.

 The impacts of the Pullman Strike were national in scope.
-As a massive and truly national strike, it demonstrated the power of national labor and forced consideration about labor action and corporate paternalism.
-Legally, the injunction against the strike affirmed a broad power of the federal government to ensure the free flow of interstate commerce, essentially making national strikes illegal.
+As a massive and truly national strike, it demonstrated the power of national labor and forced consideration of labor action and corporate paternalism.
+Legally, the injunction against the strike affirmed the broad power of the federal government to ensure the free flow of interstate commerce, essentially making national strikes illegal.

 The 1894 Strike was not the last time the Pullman Company would be the epicenter of a contentious labor issue.
 In the early 20th century, the Brotherhood of Sleeping Car Porters (BSCP) strove for recognition of their union, a victory whose impact went beyond Pullman Porters to the Negro society on the whole.